midris360/project2/readme.md

 ## Project Summary
-This appp allows users to create an account and once logged in, users are able to create,  a list of songs that the users like.
+This app allows users to create an account and once logged in, users are able to create,  a list of songs that the users like.
 Which they would also be bale to delete any on the list as well.

 ## Technology Used